TraversalBench: Challenging Paths to Follow for Vision Language Models: Supplementary Methods

 Unless otherwise noted, all models were evaluated using default inference settings.
 For proprietary models accessed via OpenRouter, we used the default decoding configuration, with low verbosity and automatic image detail enabled where available.
 We used medium reasoning for GPT-5.4 Pro, while we used low for Gemini 3.1 Pro (low), and auto for Gemini 3.1 Pro (auto).
 For Qwen3-VL 32B, we likewise used default inference settings.
 We did not use chain-of-thought-style prompting or model-specific prompt engineering beyond the common prompt template and output-format constraints described below.

-\subsubsection{Prompting and output format}
+\subsection{Prompting and output format}

 We used a single task framing across models and varied only the output format during pilot experiments.
 The shared instruction stated that the image contained a single continuous polyline with colored shape markers at each vertex, that there were no branches, and that exactly one next marker followed from each step along the path.
+Evaluation under the confounder version of the dataset used the same prompt, but specified that gray spurs should be ignored and that the target line should be followed.
 The prompt identified a unique start token by its color--shape combination and instructed the model to traverse the path continuously from that start to the endpoint, listing all encountered markers in order.

 In early pilots, we compared three output formats built on this same instruction: (i) a comma-separated list, (ii) a JSON array of strings, and (iii) a numbered line-by-line list.
 Although all three formats were parseable in principle, the comma-separated format was the most robust across models and also yielded the best overall accuracy.
 We therefore used it for all main experiments.